Rade58/shaders-animated_galaxy/README.md

 To have a different `gl_PointSize` for each vertex, we can send a random value in the attributes

 **Mentioned isn't possible with `PointsMaterial`**

+# Notes for final result

+vertex shader here is not that bad for performances but fragment can be